zk-bankai/soulforge/applications/better_craigslist.md

 Unique Contribution:
 This project will contribute to both the zkEmail and Plonky3 ecosystems by:

-- Developing new Plonky3 circuits for verifying the integrity of email attachments without revealing content
+- Implementing new Plonky3 circuits responsible for decoding base64 attachments allowing to run regex inside of the attachments, as requested on zkEmail's GitHub as one of the Research Ideas and pointed out as a performance bottleneck in the current implementation on [Issue 13](https://github.com/zkemail/zk-email-verify/issues/13)
-- Creating a censorship-resistant method for email content verification using Plonky3's recursive proofs
+- Creating a censorship-resistant method for email content verification using Plonky3's recursive proofs as improving performance on some of the current circuits written in Circom
 - Implementing a privacy-preserving reputation system based on email interactions using Plonky3's lookup arguments
 - Providing comprehensive documentation and examples for integrating these new Plonky3-based features into decentralized applications
 - Pioneering the integration of Plonky3 with zkEmail, potentially setting a new standard for performance in email-based ZK applications